dailybruin/the-stack/_posts/2015-05-06-meow-behind-the-scenes.md

 ---
 title:  Behind the scenes with Meow, our in-house social media manager
-teaser: Find out why we ditched existing platforms like Hootsuite and decided to roll our own solution
+teaser: Why we ditched existing platforms like Hootsuite and decided to roll our own solution.
 authors:
     - byron_lutz
 key_takeaways: